myat555/mini2-chunks/README.md

 ### Data Distribution

-- **Leader (A)**: Coordinator only, no data storage
+- **Leader (A)**: Coordinator only, no data storage - delegates queries to team leaders
 - **Team Leaders (B, E)**: Load their team's data partition and coordinate workers
-- **Workers (C, D, F)**: Load their team's data partition
+- **Workers (C, D, F)**: Load their team's data partition and process queries
 - **Partitions**: Team Green (20200810-20200820), Team Pink (20200821-20200924)
+- **No Cross-Team Replication**: Each team has non-overlapping data as per mini2 requirements

 ### Query Flow

-1. Client sends query to Leader
+1. Client sends query to Leader (A)
-2. Leader forwards to Team Leaders
+2. Leader forwards to Team Leaders (B, E) - can use parallel or sequential forwarding
-3. Team Leaders query local data and forward to Workers
+3. Team Leaders query local data and forward to Workers (C, D, F)
 4. Results aggregated and returned in chunks
+5. Chunks retrieved by client on-demand

 ## Project Structure